hmz017/assignment/task5/README.md

 Evaluate the performance of the forecasts using root mean squared error (RMSE)

-plot forecasts against actual outcomes
+plot forecasts against actual outcomes that present with blue line for actual prices and the red line for predctied prices.